vacuumlabs/ledger-app-cardano-shelley/doc/ins_sign_tx.md

 **Description**

-Given transaction inputs and transaction outputs, fee, ttl, staking certificates, reward withdrawals, metadata hash, and validity interval start, construct and sign a transaction.
+Given transaction inputs and transaction outputs, fee, ttl, staking certificates, reward withdrawals, metadata hash, validity interval start, and mint, construct and sign a transaction.

 Due to Ledger constraints and potential security implications (parsing errors), Cardano Ledger app uses a custom format for streaming the transaction to be signed.
 The main rationale behind not streaming directly the (CBOR-encoded) cardano raw transaction to Ledger is the following:
 1) The app needs to support BIP44 change address outputs (Ledger should not display user's own change addresses to the user as this degrades UX).